oreilly/couchdb-guide/README.md

 <h2>Translations</h2>

 <p>We’d like to encourage people to start translating the book into other languages.
 If you’d like to start a new translation, please first check to see if one exists already.
-If not, follow the instructions below.

-<h3> Starting a Translation</h3>

-<p>Only ever start a translation from the `en/` directory under `editions/<number>`.
-Do not try to translate `draft/` as it is constantly changing.
-Do not try to translate from any other language as `en/` is most likely the most complete source.
+If not, you can get started right away.
+Only ever start a translation from the <code>en/</code> directory under <code>editions/NUMBER`</code>.
+Do not try to translate <code>draft/</code> as this is constantly changing.
+Do not try to translate from any language other than <code>en/</code> is this is unofficial.

 <p>Here’s how you would make a german (de) translation.